 • What is your employee turnover rate?

-Most companies are driven by a fear-based mindset, leadership style, and organizational design–and they don’t even realize it.
+Most companies are driven by a fear-based mindset, fear-based management styles, and fear-based organizational design–and they don’t even realize it.
 Fear runs throughout every level, from the front lines to the C-suite.
-Fear at work is hugely detrimental to a company’s ability to achieve its full potential and build a high-performing workplace culture.
+Fear at work is hugely detrimental to a company’s ability to achieve its full potential, make a positive bottom line impact and build a high-performing workplace culture.

 Can we really be engaged when we are afraid?